Mastino II della Scala

-However, the extension of Mastino's power spurred the creation of League of all the other local powers (Florence, Siena, Bologna, Perugia and Venice).
-In the first year of war he managed to resist, but in 1336 the League was joined by Azzone Visconti of Milan, the Este of Ferrara, the Gonzaga of Mantua and the Papal States.
+However, the extension of Mastino's power spurred the creation of the league of all the other local powers (Florence, Siena, Bologna, Perugia and Venice).
+In the first year of the subsequent war, he managed to resist, but in 1337 the League was joined by Azzone Visconti of Milan, the Este of Ferrara, the Gonzaga of Mantua and the Papal States.
 Surrounded by every side, he could only ask for a treaty of peace through the intermediation of Emperor Louis IV of Bavaria, which he obtained in 1339.
 His territories were restricted to Verona and Vicenza, the remaining part split among the victorious enemies.

 An attempt to recover part of his lands with the German mercenaries that had remained in Vicenza after the war, led by Lodrisio Visconti, was unsuccessful.

 He died in Verona in 1351.
 He is buried in the Gothic mausoleum near the church of Santa Maria Antica, in one of the Scaliger Tombs.

 Family

 In 1328 he married Taddea da Carrara (daughter of Jacopo I of Padua) and Anna Gradenigo (daughter of Pietro Gradenigo).
-She gave him the following three legitimate sons and two daughters: